-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 - the Energy Conservation Act 2012, which introduced mandatory energy management practices and reporting requirements for greenhouse gas emissions;

-- the Resource Sustainability Act 2019, which regulates electronic, food and packaging waste; and
+- the Resource Sustainability Act 2019, which regulates electronic, food and packaging waste;

 - the Carbon Pricing Act 2018, which introduced a fixed-price credit-based tax mechanism to incentivise emissions reduction; and

-- the Carbon Pricing (Amendment) Act, which was passed by Parliament on 8 November 2022 and has come into force on 1 January 2024 and which, among other things, has increased:
+- the Carbon Pricing (Amendment) Act, which was passed by Parliament on 8 November 2022 and came into force on 1 January 2024 and which, among other things, has increased:

 -